-The iPhone memory like that of any mobile device has its limits.
-Even if you have a 64GB or 128GB capacity, you run out of space over time.
-This may happen at the most inopportune moment: when you are trying to download a new application from the App Store you see the message “Cannot Download.
+As we know everything has its limits, especially when it comes to iPhone memory.
+Even if you have the whole 64GB or 128GB of memory available on your device, you might run out of space over time.
+This may happen at the most inopportune moment, and let’s be honest, it usually happens at those moments: when you are trying to download a new application from the App Store you might see the message “Cannot Download.
 There is not enough available storage…” or “Storage almost full…”

 Clear Safari Cache

-To delete Safari history on your iPhone or iPad follow these steps:
+First, we will start with the easiest way to clear some cache on your iDevice.
+To delete Safari history on your iPhone or iPad follow the steps below:

 - Scroll to “Clear History and Website Data” and select it.

-- Confirm the message about clearing Safari cache and cookies.
+- Confirm the message about clearing the Safari cache and cookies.

-Social media and messengers create the greatest number of cache files because we use them quite frequently.
-Modern messengers allow you to not only send text but to include images, video and audio content.
-Consequently, the system stores so much data that caches can occupy up to several gigabytes.
-To clear up space on your iPhone from dust follow one of the next three ways.
+Social media and messengers create the greatest amount of cache files because we use them quite frequently.
+Modern messengers allow you to not only send a text but also include images, gifs, video, and audio content.
+Consequently, the system stores tons of data that caches can occupy up to several gigabytes of your device’s memory.
+Now, we will provide three different ways to clear the cache on your iPhone, please read carefully, and let the Storage is Full message be missed.

-Setting → Account Settings → Browser → Clear Data
+Setting & Privacy → Setting → Permissions → Browser → Clear

-If, after clearing the cache, you still do not have enough space, then read the full guide on how to clear iOS device or use a free application Phone Cleaner.
-Phone Cleaner is an app destined to find and remove photos and videos that eat up the most space and media files that have already been saved to your Mac.
+If, after clearing the cache, you still do not have enough space, then use a free application called Phone Cleaner for Media Files.
+It is a phone cleaner destined to find and remove photos and videos that eat up the most amount of space on your device and duplicate photos in the Library.